rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise2/README.md

 Before starting this exercise, ensure you have completed:

 - Exercise 1: Cloud Development Environment Setup
-- Google Cloud Platform account configured with billing enabled
-- GitHub repository forked with Codespaces access
-- Understanding of your Flask application's structure and behavior

 Navigate to the Exercise 2 directory: